Identifying Material Issues (“Materiality”)

 Environmental preservation

-Efforts to Address Material Issues | KPIs for FY2023 | Action items and measures implemented | Related SDGs actions |
+| Efforts to Address Material Issues | KPIs for FY2024 | Action Items and Measures Implemented | Goals for 2030 | Related SDGs actions |

-Appropriate chemical substance management | Promote non-use of prohibited substances | Properly handling various chemical substances in accordance with laws including the maintenance of a system that does not use prohibited substances and compliance with environmental laws and regulations. |
+| Appropriate chemical substance management | Promote non-use of prohibited substances | Properly handling various chemical substances in accordance with laws including the maintenance of a system that does not use prohibited substances and compliance with environmental laws and regulations. |

 |

-Provide education and share information | As a chemical manufacturer, provided education on chemical substance management five times, including to employees who do not handle chemicals.
-In addition, provided proper training to and shared hazard and toxicity information with employees who use and control chemical substances. |
+| Provide education and share information | As a chemical manufacturer, planning to provide education on domestic and international chemical substance laws and regulations for implementation starting in 2025.
+In addition, sharing of appropriate hazard information with employees who use and manage chemical substances. |

 ||